A pricing case study can be either a stand-alone or part of a broader case like 'entering a new market'

 - If yes, how do they compare to the client’s product?

 - How are they priced?
 Important: Keep in mind that competitors will likely change their prices once the client introduces its product.

 (2) Cost-based pricing: This strategy bases the price on the cumulated costs per item (break-even) plus a profit margin.
 Therefore, you need to know the client's cost structure.
 This strategy is now considered outdated.
 However, it is important to know the client's cost structure before choosing a price.

 (3) Price-based costing (or value-based pricing): This strategy is based on determining the "value" of the client's product or the amount customers are willing to pay.
-This approach is similar to competitive analysis in that you can generally determine customers’ willingness to pay from prices of different substitutes.
-Keep in mind that different customer segments may have a different willingness to pay for the client's products, implying that the client could charge different prices to different customer segments by changing the "value added" to justify the changes in prices.
+This approach is similar to the competitive analysis in that you can generally determine customers’ willingness to pay from prices of different substitutes.
+Keep in mind that different customer segments may have a different willingness to pay for the client's products, implying that the client could charge different prices to different customer segments by changing the "value-added" to justify the changes in prices.

-It is important to know the three strategies mentioned above and know that while knowing costs of the product is important, cost-based pricing is generally seen as ineffective and obsolete.
+It is important to know the three strategies mentioned above and know that while knowing the costs of the product is important, cost-based pricing is generally seen as ineffective and obsolete.